JD Eicher: Career

 Eicher's 2020 album, Court Street, was released during quarantine due to the COVID-19 pandemic.
 States Eicher, “This project is a lot of things, but for me it’ll go down in the books as a celebration of friendship and collaboration.”
 During this same time period, Eicher started a Patreon campaign and in late 2021 released an album called The Patreon Tapes.
 While the full album is only available to patrons, various songs from this album are available on streaming platforms and for purchase on various websites.

 Also in 2021, Eicher signed a new recording deal with New York-based AntiFragile Music and in early 2022 released his first album under this record label, Majesto Sessions.
 This album was released in accompaniment to Eicher's first novel, titled The Lights Along Majesto, which was inspired by touring with Nicholas Sparks six years prior.

 In addition to his albums, Eicher is a regular performer at a number of events, and has created his own annual event called JD's Summer Songfest.
 This event, which was created in 2015 and has been held in Eicher's hometown area of Youngstown, Ohio since 2017, features regional and national performers and benefits local charities.

 Eicher is also a regular performer on a music cruise on the Norwegian Pearl ship called The Rock Boat.
-In addition, Eicher is a long-time supporter of Rock by the Sea and its charities.
+In addition, Eicher is a long-time supporter of Rock by the Sea and its charities..
+At these events he has also appeared as part of a "supergroup" of Rock Boat artists, called Lovesweat.
+This band is made up of Eicher, Paul Pfau, Steve Everett and Conner Pledger.

 Many of Eicher's songs have been used for various purposes.
 In addition to the aforementioned Sparks partnership, Eicher's song "Level Out" was used as promotion for Virgin America Airlines.
 Olive Garden used his song "Aaron" for a national ad campaign, and MTV aired the song "This is My World" featuring Eicher during their "Are You the One?"
 TV series.
 Also, a variety of alternative radio stations in Ohio, Pennsylvania, and beyond have regularly aired a variety of Eicher's songs, hosted numerous interviews, and assisted in promoting various events.

 As a solo artist and with the Goodnights, Eicher has opened for or shared billing with Dave Matthews Band, Coldplay, Hot Chelle Rae, Pete Yorn, Anberlin, Rod Stewart, Bryan Adams, Maroon 5, Sister Hazel, Kelly Clarkson, Matt Nathanson, Train, Cartel, and Matt White, and others.